-Annualization of 60 Community Placements during FY 2005/2006 Community Placements
+Annualization of 60 Community Placements during FY 2007/2008

-Transition of sixty individuals from DSIs to community settings, in compliance with the Brown v.
-Bush settlement, at an estimated \$85,000 average annual cost, less FY 2006/2007 phased-in base.
-Funding is to be moved from the DSI budget entity to the Home and Community Based Services budget entity.
+Transition of sixty individuals from state operated facilities to community settings, in compliance with the Brown v.
+Bush settlement, at an estimated \$85,000 average annual cost, less FY 2007/2008 phased-in base.
+Funding is to be moved from the DDI budget entity to the Home and Community Based Services budget entity.

-Start-up Funds for Community Placements of 60 Individuals duing FY 2007/2008 (Brown vs. Bush)
+Start-up Funds for Community Placements of 60 Individuals during FY 2008/2009 from state operated facilities.
+(Brown v Bush)